History

 1986

-- Guns N Roses play the show that gets them signed to Geffen.
+- Guns N Roses plays the show that gets them signed to Geffen.

 1991

-- Pearl Jam, formerly Mookie Blaylock, perform for the first time under their new name.
+- Pearl Jam, formerly Mookie Blaylock, performs for the first time under their new name.

 1994

-- Korn play their first Los Angeles show as the opening act for Corrosion of Conformity.
+- Korn played their first Los Angeles show as the opening act for Corrosion of Conformity.

 1995

-- No Doubt perform record release shows for Tragic Kingdom.
+- No Doubt performs record release shows for Tragic Kingdom.

 1996

-- System of a Down perform their first headline show.
+- System of a Down performed their first headline show.

-- Elvis Costello and longtime collaborator Steve Nieve record “Live at The Troubadour” for a live 4 CD box set.
+- Elvis Costello and longtime collaborator Steve Nieve recorded “Live at The Troubadour” for a live 4 CD box set.

 - Fiona Apple performs her first live U.S. gig.